 Teen financial literacy is dangerously poor.
 Research has shown that fewer than one-third of young adults can claim a basic understanding of critical financial concepts like interest, inflation, and risk (Lusardi and Mitchell, 2007).
 This is especially problematic as it is increasingly easy for young adults to get credit, spend “virtual” money, and accrue huge college debt.

 Through research, we identified an opportunity to facilitate a gradual transfer of agency (of financial decisions) from parent to teen, starting with helping the teen to save for what they want utilizing a mobile game as an incentive.

 Our solution is FINJO, a service that provides teens with three key features:

-As a product, FINJO engages both teens and parents to play active parts in learning about what it means to be financially literate.
-The application starts out by encouraging the teen establish and save for customized saving goals, which may be supported by parent matching.
-As the teen demonstrates more and more responsible behavior, they can unlock more financial responisbilities such as low-limit credit cards or loans.
+FINJO engages both teens and parents to play active roles in the teen's financial journey.
+The application begins by encouraging the teen to establish and save for customized saving goals, which may be supported by parent matching.
+As the teen demonstrates more responsible behavior, they can unlock more financial responsibilities (e.g., low-limit credit cards or parent-sponsored loans.)

 Personalized Financial Education

 Financial Education is most effective when it’s related to a teens immediate needs and when they have the opportunity to make and discuss financial decisions.

 The largest influence on teen's financial education happens when parents and real money is involved.

 PNC has a Gap between Children + Adults

 PNC has a large gap in their services and educational materials between early childhood and college students.